 In the old days, when car cassette players were standard, a cassette-shaped adapter could be used to play music from a device with an earphone socket.
 Back then it was mostly used for portable CD players.
 Nowadays they are not so useful for rented vehicles for two reasons:

 I experienced the latter in New Zealand in 2006.
 The car I hired was old enough to have a cassette player, but for reasons unknown, my adapter never worked in it.
 Plugging earphones into my gadget worked, but driving with ears blocked was far from ideal.
 That’s when I discovered that rural New Zealand had more radio stations and better coverage than I expected.

-Services like Pandora, Spotify and many others allow vast quantities of music to be streamed to your phone or tablet over the internet.
+Services like Spotify allow vast quantities of music to be streamed to your phone or tablet over the internet.
 It is often claimed to be accessible "anywhere”, but anyone who has travelled much in Australia would know that mobile internet is far from being accessible everywhere.

 Mobile phone companies often boast of covering over 95% of Australians.
 But where most Australians live (mainly urban areas near the coast), and where travellers want to drive, are not necessarily the same.
 You don't need to go far outside cities and big towns to find coverage patchy or non-existent.

 For anyone venturing into the less populated areas that comprise most of the land mass, and contain most of the scenic bits, streaming music over the Internet can’t be relied on.
 It should work within capital cities and most towns, but even then it could be compromised by pockets of poor mobile coverage.

 USB car charger

 These adapters plug into the cigarette lighter sockets present in all vehicles, and have outlets which can accept USB charging cables.
 Anything that has a USB charging cable - phones, MP3 players, cameras, etc - can then be recharged while driving.